Snowflake-Labs/terraform-provider-snowflake/docs/resources/stream_on_directory_table.md

 ### Optional

 - `comment` (String) Specifies a comment for the stream.
 - `copy_grants` (Boolean) Retains the access permissions from the original stream when a stream is recreated using the OR REPLACE clause.
-That is sometimes used when the provider detects changes for fields that can not be changed by ALTER.
-This value will not have any effect when creating a new stream.
+This is used when the provider detects changes for fields that can not be changed by ALTER.
+This value will not have any effect during creating a new object with Terraform.

 ### Read-Only